-Everyone's experience of the city is individual.
-That of a bicycle courier differs from that of an agoraphobe.
+differs from that of an agoraphobe.
 That of a sex worker standing on a street corner is unlike that of a john cruising by in his car.
 Each of these examples poses an opposition of movement and stasis.
-That one of them seems to chart a path that deviates from the habits of place does not give it value over the other.
+That one seems to chart a path that deviates from the habits of place does not give it value over the other.
 Paths are also habits.

 Art disturbs our habits by charting new pathways, and thus leads us to new experiences of the city.
-But, it can also potently challenge unwarranted and unwanted incursions, such as the expropriations of use and habitation forced on all of us by profit-driven development.
-The images in the exhibition are not just detached documentary records of specific places, but critiques of urban development, as well as testimonies, memorials, stories and maps of activities.
+But it can also potently challenge unwarranted and unwanted incursions, such as the expropriations of use and habitation forced on all of us by profit-driven development in the city.
+The images in the exhibition are not just detached documentary records of specific places, but critiques of urban development, as well as testimonies, stories and maps of activities.

 The cityscape of Toronto may be the direct or oblique reference of the artists' works, which themselves might be objective or subjective in emphasis.
 Not surprisingly, since the city appears in them, many of the photographic works seem documentary, such as those by Robin Collyer, Vid Ingelevics, Geoffrey James and Peter MacCallum.
-Some of these works belong to one-time projects that document an aspect of the city, as in Geoffrey James' photographs of speculative residential development in the 905 region surrounding Toronto, or as in Vid Ingelevics' photographs of his neighbourhood, which, in 1973, had a visually dominating highrise apartment block imposed on its streetscape of, two-storey homes and businesses.
+Some of these works belong to one-time projects that document an aspect of the city, as in Geoffrey James' photographs of speculative residential development in the 905 region surrounding Toronto, or as in Vid Ingelevics' photographs of his neighbourhood, which in 1973 had a visually dominating high-rise apartment block imposed on its streetscape of, generally, twostorey homes and businesses.
 Other projects are ongoing, such as Robin Collyer's computer-manipulated photographs.
-Through the simple technique of the deletion of all text from street signage, Collyer's photographs of Toronto city streets, among other things, radically alter our perception of our milieu and reveal the never-ending degradation of the public sphere by commercial interests.
-Another ongoing series, Peter MacCallum's photographs of the repair and demolition of the Gardiner Expressway, shows this imposing and reviled structure as a transportation system,
+Through the simple technique of the deletion of all text from street signage, Collyer's photographs of city streets, among other things, radically alter our perception of our milieu and reveal the never-ending degradation of the public sphere by commercial interests.
+Another ongoing series, Peter MacCallum's photographs of the repair and demolition of the Gardiner Expressway, shows this imposing and reviled structure as a transportation system, a piece of architecture, a place of labour, but also, for some homeless, a buttress for their flimsy, ad hoc shelters.